-- ▶ 7.
-Follow the instructions for a floppy or a hard disk. - If the CONVERT TO file will be saved to a floppy disk, go to Step 8. - If the CONVERT TO file will be saved to the hard disk, go to Step 9.
+▶ 7.
+Follow the instructions for a floppy or a hard disk.

+- If the CONVERT TO file will be saved to a floppy disk, go to Step 8. - If the CONVERT TO file will be saved to the hard disk, go to Step 9. - ▶ 8.
+Use the arrow keys to highlight GOTO FLOPPY and press Enter -.
-Please select file name

-to convert to or select

-NEW FILE to create a new

-file on selected drive.
+Please select file name to convert to, or select NEW FILE to create a new file on selected drive.
 Enter Filename: